jharwell/sierra/docs/src/requirements/index.rst

    the single input file cannot be modified by SIERRA, limiting effectiveness.
    If your experiments use/require/support multiple input files, never fear!
-   You can still use SIERRA. you just have to "flatten" your configuration hierarchy into a single file; this is typically done at the :term:`Platform` level via a simple expdef plugin hook; see :ref:`tutorials/plugin/platform`.
+   You can still use SIERRA. you just have to "flatten" your configuration hierarchy into a single file; this is typically done at the :term:`Engine` level via a simple expdef plugin hook; see :ref:`tutorials/plugin/engine`.

    See also :ref:`philosophy`.